material-motion/material-motion/specifications/runtime.md

 Runtimes create Actor instances that are capable of fulfilling the provided Intentions.

-An instance of a Motion Runtime must be able to do the following:

-- Commit to Intentions.
-- Fulfill those Intentions.

 ## Intention

 According to the [separation of plan and execution](../plan-execution-pattern.md), Intention is a type of Plan.